rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Thinking negative numbers can be prime in the same sense; standard definition uses positive integers.
 - Assuming large numbers cannot be prime.
+- Believing the sieve finds primes by division instead of systematically striking multiples.

 🔹 **Connections:**
 - Prime factorization (Block 10) and cryptography (Module 21).